-strategy. // strategy & design. // design
+strategy. // strategy & design. // design.

 Cartoons & Legos

-An Article of ME
+An Article of Me

-When I say, “Legos,” I don’t mean the organized, coordinated kind that came with instructions.
-No!
-I mean the kind that lived in a pile, in a box, in the closet, under the stairs, tucked away for rainy days.
-But I loved it.
-Legos kept my hands busy and granted me the power to build whatever my mind could conjure.
-Cartoons enabled me to never be confined to the idle world at hand.
-I could always escape, dream big, and imagine the adventures that awaited me.
+When I say, “Legos,” I don’t mean the organized, coordinated kind that came with detailed, color-coded instructions.
+No no!
+These legos lived in a pile, in a box, in a closet, under the stairs, tucked away for rainy days.
+But I loved them.
+My hands were the tools that brought to life all that I could imagine.
+And cartoons provided me a fanstasic escape from the idle world around me.
+An infinite space to dream big and envision the adventures that were to come.